yweng530/yweng530.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+Hello!
+I hope you're having a great day!
 I'm currently a senior Computer Science Student at the University of Illinois at Urbana-Champaign.
-Some of my current interests in CS include Web Development, Artificial Intelligence, Data and information systems.
+I am passionate about web development, artificial intelligence, and data science.
+I have developed skills in Python, C++, Java, and SQL/MySQL through various projects and courses.

+My goal is to apply my skills and knowledge to create innovative and user-friendly web solutions that solve real-world problems.
+I am actively seeking summer 2024 internship opportunities in software development, data science, or related fields!
+Please contact me if you think I'm a great fit!

 **Contact Info**